-beetroot bhaji recipe with step by step photos. simple, homely and healthy beetroot bhaji recipe prepared in south indian style.
+beetroot sabzi recipe with step by step photos. simple, homely and healthy dry beetroot curry recipe prepared in south indian style.

 carrots and beetroots often make an appearance in our menu. i always buy both these root veggies and make simple stir fries or add them in pulao or mix veg dishes. during winters, i prepare carrot halwa and on occasions beetroot halwa too.

-this beetroot bhaji has the sweetness of beets and coconut along with some heat coming from the green chilies & dry red chilies. the spices added also contribute their own flavors.
+this beetroot bhaji has the sweetness of beetroots and coconut along with some heat coming from the green chilies & dry red chilies. the spices added also contribute their own flavors.

-beetroots are rich in iron, calcium and minerals and there are various ways you can include them in your meals. using the same recipe, you can even make carrot bhaji. two simple recipes that i have already shared with beetroots are beetroot poriyal and beetroot thoran.
+beetroots are rich in iron, calcium and minerals and there are various ways you can include them in your meals. using the same recipe, you can even make carrot bhaji. few more beetroot recipes that i have already shared are:

-to prepare the bhaji i have boiled the beetroots. since the beetroot is boiled, the bhaji takes very less time to cook. this bhaji tastes delicious and is a regular at home.
+to prepare this easy beetroot bhaji recipe, i have boiled the beetroots. since the beetroot is boiled, the bhaji takes very less time to cook. this bhaji tastes delicious and is a regular at home.

 - 2 medium to large beetroot or 1.5 cups chopped beetroot